kevintestqa/AWSHomework/Homework/Week 6 Homework/terraformWalkthrough.md

     region = "us-east-1"
 }

-Feel free to replace the region's value with the region you want to work in'
+Feel free to replace the region's value with the region you want to work in

 ```